 So, say that Jane Anjill was connected with a news story and people have been wanting to know more about the story, they have tapped in 'Jane Anjill robbery' or 'Jane Anjill crime scene'.
 This is what a search engine will pick up, associated with Jane Anjill and it will be stored in autocomplete.
 So, if the article is removed using right to be forgotten, the search engine's autocomplete will still suggest 'Jane Anjill robbery' and so on.
 Which ultimately, makes the right to be forgotten request nulled and ineffective.

 Enlisting the help of experienced right to be forgotten lawyers will ensure that your right to be forgotten is done thoroughly, with all links and associations in search engine autocomplete results removed.
-They will investigate, using their technical expertise, since expert right to be forgotten lawyers will be internet savvy.
-They will then immediately request the autocomplete removal of whatever is online regarding the case that you do not want to be found and on autocomplete and will pursue the case until the search engine has complied completely with your request and issue them with court proceedings, if necessary.
+An experienced solicitor will investigate, using her technical expertise, since expert right to be forgotten lawyers will be internet savvy.
+Your lawyer will then immediately request the autocomplete removal of whatever is online regarding the case that you do not want to be found and on autocomplete and will pursue the case until the search engine has complied completely with your request and issue them with court proceedings, if necessary.
 You can read about how we persist until we get success for our clients in case studies and we hope that you find all the articles useful.